coq/coq/dev/doc/INSTALL.make.md

 # FLambda Options

-You can tweak optimizations flags sent to the OCaml optimizing compiler.
+You can tweak optimization flags passed to the OCaml optimizing compiler.
 Coq's default is:

     -flambda-opts `-O3 -unbox-closures`